 In October 2001, Invitrogen Corporation ("Invitrogen") filed an action against us in the federal court for the District of Delaware, alleging infringement of three patents.
-The complaint seeks unspecified money damages and injunctive relief.
+The complaint sought unspecified money damages and injunctive relief.
 In November 2001, we filed our answer to Invitrogen's patent infringement claims, and asserted seven counterclaims against Invitrogen, seeking declaratory relief with respect to the patents at issue, implied license, estoppel, laches and patent misuse.
-We are also seeking our fees, costs and expenses.
+We also sought our fees, costs and expenses.
 Invitrogen filed its answer to our counterclaims in January 2002.
 In February 2003, we added a counterclaim for unfair business practices.
 In February 2004, the federal court for the District of Delaware ordered a stay of all proceedings pending disposition of the appeal in a related case of a judgment invalidating the same patents that are asserted in this case.
-On November 18, 2005, the Court of Appeals for the Federal Circuit issued its opinion vacating the judgment invalidating these patents and remanding for further proceedings in that related case.
+On November 18,

+2005, the Court of Appeals for the Federal Circuit issued its opinion vacating the judgment invalidating these patents and remanding for further proceedings in that related case.
 On January 25, 2006, the federal court for the District of Delaware lifted the stay of proceedings in this case with respect to discovery related to our license defense.
-Thereafter, a schedule for possible motion practice and further proceedings is expected to be set.